gzigzigzeo/teleport-plugin-framework/README.md

 }
 ```

 `Execute` fetches `ExecutionContext` from the pool, passes it as the first argument of the provided function, and puts `ExecutionContext` back to the pool once the provided function execution is finished.
-It also enforces execution timeout.
+It also enforces the execution timeout.